 Is Cricut useful for DIYers and woodworkers?

 YES!
-A Cricut Maker actually makes a great addition to a woodworker’s workshop.
+A Cricut Maker and the Maker 3 actually make a great addition to a woodworker’s workshop.
 If you look at the list of materials it can cut – which includes not only paper and vinyl, but also the likes of wood veneer, basswood, balsa wood, leather, and thick chipboard, you will see that it opens up a whole world of possibilities in the life of a maker.

-Not only cutting, but it can also engrave materials like aluminum and acrylic with the engraving tip.
+Not only cuts, but it can also engrave materials like aluminum and acrylic with the engraving tip.

 I am still experimenting and trying various materials and projects and their combinations!
 And I love it every single time I use it!
 I have so many ideas of things to make and not enough time!

-Here are some examples of the things I have tried till date to give you an idea of the possibilities –
+Here are some examples of the things I have tried to date to give you an idea of the possibilities –

 1. Basswood projects